Short Term Inpatient Rehab: 28 or 30 Days for Recovery from Addiction

 An individual with a substance use disorder suffers not only health problems but also personal, professional, and social hardships due to the recurrent use of alcohol, illicit drugs, or both.
 Recognizing that there is a problem with drugs or alcohol is a critical first step in addiction recovery.
 The next important step is finding the right program and treatment center.
 A 30-day inpatient treatment program offers a number of resources that can help a person beat addiction and get a new start in life.

-Most alcoholics and drug addicts cannot quit on their own.
-When an individual or their family seek addiction treatment, there are a number of choices available.
 Choosing the right short-term drug rehab program can be confusing and intimidating.
 A 28- or 30-day drug rehab center fits the needs of many people who need a period of time to safely detox from alcohol or addictive drugs.
 Short-term recovery programs are more likely to meet the requirements of health insurance policies than more extended treatment.
 Short-term inpatient rehab centers are, therefore, a stepping stone to a life free of alcohol and drugs.

 Who Can Benefit from 28 Day Rehab Programs?